mynk8/gsoc-2025/README.md

 The traditional workflow for submitting a new package to Fedora was fragmented and tedious, relying on a manual process involving `.spec` files, external file hosting, and Bugzilla tickets.
 This created a high-friction environment with slow feedback loops, which often discouraged potential contributors.

 This project was motivated by the critical need to modernize this experience.
-By creating a centralized, Git-based platform, the goal was to lower the barrier to entry, attract more package maintainers, and improve the overall efficiency of the Fedora package ecosystem.
+By creating a centralized, pull-request based workflow, the goal was to lower the barrier to entry for people with less experience in packaging and improve the overall efficiency of the Fedora package ecosystem.

 ---